 1 – Turning Off the Lights

-If you have lights installed outdoors, you will notice these insects buzzing around there too.
 Now, which animal loves to feast on these insects?
 Of course, a frog!

-2 – Proper Water Drainage
+2 – Maintain Proper Water Drainage

 If you have a pool in your yard, see my tips on keeping frogs out of a swimming pool.